This post was originally published on Friday, March 13, 2020. It will be regularly updated with the latest information.

 We will update this list periodically as more information becomes available.
 We will also update our website, send out emails, and contact all ticket buyers with updates in the coming weeks.

-In addition, the Conservancy’s office will be closed at least through April 27th and staff will be working remotely.
+In addition, the Conservancy’s office is closed and staff is working remotely.
 If you need to reach staff, please contact them via email.
 Click here for contact information.

 In the meantime, Philly parks remain open and there are countless ways to enjoy them in safe and healthy ways: